Maryland Cash Home Buyers — Frequently Asked Questions

 Even if the auction date is close, contact us.
 We’ve helped sellers in situations that seemed past the point of no return.

 I have tenants in the property.
-Do they have to leave before you buy?
+Do they have to leave first?

-I live out of state and inherited a Maryland property.
-Can you still work with me?
+I live out of state and inherited a Maryland house — can you still buy it?

-Absolutely — this is very common.
-We work with out-of-state heirs regularly.
-We can conduct the property walkthrough ourselves and share our findings with you remotely.
-Closing documents can often be signed via mail-away or mobile notary.
-You don’t need to travel to Maryland to sell your inherited property to us.
+Very common — we work with out-of-state heirs regularly.
+We conduct the walkthrough ourselves and share findings remotely.
+Closing documents can be signed via mail-away or mobile notary.
+You don’t need to travel to Maryland.

-I’m going through a divorce and we need to sell quickly.
-Can you help?
+I’m going through a divorce and need to sell quickly.

 Yes.
-We handle divorce-related sales with discretion and move as quickly as both parties need.
-Both owners will need to agree to the sale and sign at closing, but beyond that, we keep the process as simple as possible.
-If there’s a court order involved, we can work with your attorneys to make sure the transaction is properly structured.
+We handle divorce-related sales with discretion.
+Both owners need to agree and sign at closing, but beyond that we keep it as simple as possible.
+If there’s a court order involved, we work with your attorneys to structure it properly.

 Still have a question?